God created man, so says the Bible. One of, if not, the most significant events in history. Here’s The Explanation you’ve never heard before.

 KJV – be distressed, be narrow, be straitened (in straits), be vexed.

-This is the first time the Biblical Hebrew word is used and we want to pay particular attention to it.
+This usage is the first time for this Biblical Hebrew word, so we want to pay particular attention to it.
 Yatsar summarizes the entire plan of God, the Maker, forms man from the earth.
 The Potter has a purpose in fashioning man.
-Shortly, we’ll see something else, very important, that Yahveh also purposefully fashioned with regard to humankind.
+Shortly, we’ll see something else, significant, that Yahveh also purposefully fashioned concerning humankind.
 It has to do with this same verse 7 but, you’ll have to be patient for that.

-Yatsar is also used in Genesis 2.8 and one other time in this book, in 2.19 where it says God formed every beast of the field, and every fowl of the air.
+Genesis 2:8 also uses Yatsar, and there’s one other time in this book, in 2:19 where it says God formed every beast of the field and every fowl of the air.
 Some would say this indicates animals and humans are of the same stuff.
 Not by a long shot, as we shall see.
-The ground brought forth the animals (Genesis 1.) whereas Yahveh hand-crafted the first man.
-When God created man it was literally a hands-on experience.
+The ground brought forth the animals (Genesis 1.), whereas Yahveh hand-crafted the first man.
+When God created man, it was literally a hands-on experience.
 And, in one sense, He’s never taken His hands off since then.

 A companion Biblical Hebrew word of yatsar is tsur (using the same two letters: צ and the ר).
 Notice how the meaning is so similar to press, narrow, and straighten.
 Here it’s compressed and confined.
-It is also translated fashioned like yatsar.
-This becomes very clear when you understand the 7 Keys to Master Biblical Hebrew.
+It also translates fashioned like yatsar; this becomes very clear when you understand the 7 Keys to Master Biblical Hebrew.

 צוּר tsûwr tsoor; or צֻר; from H6696 (צוּר); properly, a cliff (or sharp rock, as compressed); generally, a rock or boulder; figuratively, a refuge; also an edge (as precipitous):